Data Quality at AmtsGuide

 AmtsGuide provides general information about administrative processes.
 We do not replace legal advice and accept no liability for the accuracy of individual details.
 Binding information can be obtained from the responsible authority.

-Every page shows in its header when the data was last updated and whether it has been verified by a human.
+Every page shows in its header when the data was last updated and which confidence state it carries.
 This allows you to assess for yourself how current and reliable the information is.